SAP license management is:

 - Automated Provisioning Workflows: When onboarding or changing a userโs access, integrate license approval into the workflow.
 If someone requests a role that would change their license classification (e.g., a basic user requests a power user role), the system could flag this and require approval from the license coordinator or at least notify them.
 This way, the licensing team is always aware of potential changes that could impact compliance or cost.
 Modern identity management or GRC (Governance, Risk, and Compliance) tools, such as SAP Access Control from SAP, or third-party IAM tools, can often be configured to include custom fields or logic to handle license information.

 - Periodic Access Reviews with License Lens: Many organizations conduct quarterly or biannual user access reviews for Sarbanes-Oxley (SOX) or security purposes โ managers certify who should retain access to what.
 Leverage these reviews to also question if the userโs license is appropriate.
-You can provide managers with information on the license type each of their users has, as well as what it costs or implies.
+You can provide managers with information on the license type each of their users has, as well as the associated costs or implications.
 They might identify cases like โWhy does this clerk have a Professional license?โ which can trigger a closer look.
 The review process can then initiate adjustments to roles or licenses as needed.
 Itโs a good opportunity to catch misalignments because managers often know their employeesโ job functions best.

 - Segregation of Duties vs. License Overlap: Be mindful that certain Segregation of Duties (SoD) constraints might lead to a user having two accounts to separate roles (common in some high-security environments).
 If so, ensure both accounts are accounted for in license counts (or ideally consolidate them if SoD can be managed via roles instead of separate accounts).
 In license terms, one person with two logins could be either counted as one named user (if deduplicated properly) or mistakenly as two if not governed.
 Role design and license management should work hand in hand to avoid such pitfalls.